joanavaldezz/joanavaldezz/README.md

 - 👋 Hi, I’m @joanavaldezz
 - 👀 I’m interested in ...
 Anything with the outdoors.
 - 🌱 I’m currently learning ...
-About coding
+About Loops, Boolean Opreations!
 - 💞️ I’m looking to collaborate on ...
-With anyone t.hat is willing to collaborate
+With anyone that is willing to collaborate
-- 📫 How to reach me ... you can reach me through email @joanarkansas@hotmail.com
+- 📫 How to reach me ... you can reach me through email @joanarkansas@hotmail.com or twitter:)

 <!---
 joanavaldezz/joanavaldezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.